John Walpole Willis: New South Wales and Port Phillip

 differences have again broken out between Mr J. Walpole Willis ... and the judges of the supreme court of Sydney ... for many months the town of Melbourne has been kept in a state of continued excitement by the proceedings of Mr Justice Willis and the extraordinary nature of the harangues, which he is in the habit of delivering from the bench.

 In February 1843 Gipps recommended to Lord Stanley that Willis should be removed from his position.
 On 26 June 1843 Gipps summarily removed Willis, who became the second Australian judge to be removed from office.
 Willis left Melbourne for London in July 1843 and appealed to the Privy Council.
-In August 1846 the Privy Council held that while there were sufficient grounds for Willis's removal, he should have been given an opportunity to be heard and he was awarded the arrears of his salary to that date.
-Willis then offered his resignation, but this was not accepted and his commission was revoked.
-This course was taken because otherwise it might not have been understood that the order was reversed not as being "unjust in itself, but only as having been made in an improper manner" Willis was never given any other position.
+In August 1846 the Privy Council held that while there were sufficient grounds for Willis's removal, he should have been given an opportunity to be heard.

 Late life

 In 1850 Willis published a volume On the Government of the British Colonies (noted in The Athenaeum magazine as 'not unworthy of the attention of those who are seeking ... a way out of our present colonial difficulties'), and afterwards lived in retirement at Wick Episcopi, Worcestershire, serving as a Deputy Lieutenant and Justice of the Peace for the county.
 He died on 10 September 1877, survived by the son of his first marriage, and by a son John William Willis-Bund and two daughters by the second marriage.
 Amongst his descendants were Francis MacCarthy Willis Bund, an Anglican clergyman and Chaplain of Balliol College, Oxford, Frederick Smythe Willis, the sometime mayor of Willoughby, New South Wales, and founder member of the Institute of Chartered Accountants Australia, and Leslie R. H. Willis, engineer and archaeologist.